A note on monotonicity of spatial epidemic models: Introduction and results

 \end{proposition}

-The proof goes through employing a simple observation of Mollison, \cite{M77}, that yields a coupling connection between the standard spatial epidemic and a certain dependent directed percolation model for which bonds are mutually independent only whenever starting out from different sites.
-The proof given here follows the version of these arguments given in Chapter 9 in \cite{D88}.
+The proof of this last statement relies on extending in our context an observation of Mollison \cite{M77} regarding a stochastic comparisson (coupling) between the standard spatial epidemic and a certain dependent directed percolation model, in which bonds are mutually independent if and only if they start out of different sites; this observation was subsequently developed in Kuulasmaa \cite{K82}.
+Our proof follows and extends the version of these arguments given in Durrett \cite{D88}, Chpt.\ 9.